MULTI CHANNEL DESIGN WITH A FLAT PROJECT

 Note how they are identical for Channel 1 and Channel 2.)

 Channel Oﬀset values are sequentially applied to all components on a schematic.
 On the single sheet example, all components will thus get unique Channel Oﬀset values.
 However, that will not allow Copy Room Formats to match components from circuit to circuit.
-Therefore, the Channel Oﬀset values will need to be manually adjusted within the PCB file.
+Therefore, the Channel Oﬀset values will need to be manually adjusted within the Circuit Board file.
 This is easy to do, but it is important to keep the relative order of the components within the copied circuits as they were and not make any changes to their placement or reference designators.
 We’ll get more into that later.

 With the multi-sheet method, Component Classes for the replicated circuits were created automatically, because of the settings in Project Options.
 With a single sheet, the automated class would include all of the components on the page.
 However, the Rooms need to be based on just the individual circuits.
 Therefore, the Component Classes must be manually created on the schematic sheet.

-A user-defined Component Class is created by adding a parameter to each component called “ClassName,” with the value being the name of the class as it will appear in the PCB.
+A user-defined Component Class is created by adding a parameter to each component called “ClassName,” with the value being the name of the class as it will appear in the PCB Design.
 Of course, editing the properties of each and every component in the schematic would take some time.
 Altium Designer has a couple of options to add the “ClassName” parameter information to groups of components, and both will be used here for demonstration purposes.

 Go to Tools/Parameter Manager.
 Set the Options dialog to include only the Parameters owned by “Parts.”
 Click Add Column… to add a new Parameter to every component in the design.
 Enter “ClassName” In the Name field and enable the Add to all objects checkbox.
 Leave the Value field blank.